malimban/cruz-mahjong/README.md

 ## setup

+This game is played with a standard mahjong set, with no joker tiles

-1. Mix (halo) the mahjong tiles in the middle and build four walls of about even length, 2 tiles high.
+1. Mix (**halo**) the mahjong tiles in the middle and build four walls of about even length, 2 tiles high.
-  1. The end result shold be a square
+  1. The end result shold be a square of face-down

 2. Have the last winner roll the dice.
 The sum of the dice determines who is **mano**, or the starting player.
-  1. Note, if both dice have the save value, the winnings will be *doubled*.
+  1. Note, if both dice have the save value, the every pay is *doubled*.
 Indicate this somehow

 3. The **mano** can choose any wall other than their own to distribute tiles.
 Using the value of the dice, count inwards from the chosen wall.
 (Break between the the counted tiles, **flores**, and the next tile to be counted, the **bunot**).
 Starting from the tiles after the those counted, distribute 4longx2high wall sections to the **mano** first, then continue counter-clockwise until every player has 16 tiles.
 Deal the **mano** one more tile, the **sawi**